Augmented and Virtual Reality

 • cameraBehavior={false} - Disables automatic camera control (AR handles this)

-• useXRControllerInput() - Hook that provides controller input for movement
+• useXRControllerLocomotionActionBindings() - Hook that provides controller action bindings for movement

-The useXRControllerInput hook maps XR controller inputs to character movement:
+The useXRControllerLocomotionActionBindings hook binds XR controller inputs to character locomotion actions:

 • Left thumbstick controls movement (forward/backward/left/right)